Chorus/DynamicsDocs/docs/Patients/Authorization.md

 **Billing Provider**

 - *Billing Provider* - This field determines which practitioner or group practice should be set as the Billing Provider on the claim.
 By default, the billing provider is set to be the billing provider set up on the business unit.
 However, in some scenarios, you may want to have a different practitioner serve as the billing provider for some authorizations.
-Here you have the ability to select either the practitioner on the authorization, or a different practitioner to be the billing provider on all claims for this authorization.
+Here, you can select either the practitioner on the authorization, or a different practitioner to be the billing provider on all claims for this authorization.

 :::note
 When a practitioner is selected as a billing provider, the ‘Provider Type’ field on their profile should be populated to ensure the claims are generated properly.